google/WebFundamentals/src/content/en/updates/2019/02/hotpath-with-wasm.md

 different position in the output image to achieve rotation.
 For a 4094px by 4096px image (16 megapixels) it would need over 16 million iterations of the inner code block, which is what we call a "hot path".
-Despite that rather big number of iterations, Chrome, Firefox and Safari finish the task in 1 second or less.
+Despite that rather big number of iterations, two out of three browsers we tested finish the task in 2 seconds or less.
 An acceptable duration for this type of interaction.

     for (let d2 = d2Start; d2 >= 0 && d2 < d2Limit; d2 += d2Advance) {
       for (let d1 = d1Start; d1 >= 0 && d1 < d1Limit; d1 += d1Advance) {